Best Practices for Deploying Cloudera Enterprise on Amazon Web Services

 This deployment model is not designed for transient workloads such as spinning up a cluster, running a MapReduce job to process some data, and spinning it down; that model involves different considerations and design.
 Clusters with workflow-defined lifetimes (transient clusters) will be addressed in a future publication of the reference architecture.

 Why support only VPC deployments?

-Amazon Virtual Public Cloud (VPC) is the standard deployment model for AWS resources and the default for all new accounts that are being created now.
+Amazon Virtual Private Cloud (VPC) is the standard deployment model for AWS resources and the default for all new accounts that are being created now.
 Cloudera recommends deploying in VPC for the following reasons:

 - The easiest way to deploy in AWS, where the AWS resources appear as an extension to the corporate network, is to do so inside a VPC, with a VPN/Direct Connect link to the particular AZ in which you are deploying.

 - VPC has more advanced security options that you can use to comply with security policies.

 - More advanced features, and better network performance for new instance types, are available.